Frequently Asked Questions About Climbing Denali

 A: You will need gear that will keep you warm in temperatures that can dip below -40 degrees F, 100 mph winds, heavy snowfall, freezing rain, blazing sun.
 Furthermore, this gear needs to be capable of doing so for weeks at a time.
-We publish a recommended list of gear in our Mountaineering Booklet and there are many lists available online.
+Be sure to review the Equipment and Clothing section of the Expedition Planning Tools for our recommended list of gear.
 Choosing what gear to bring and knowing what you need to survive the highly variable conditions on Denali is a big part of what you should be accomplishing in your climbing training and expedition apprenticeship leading up to Denali.
 On this and any expedition or technical endeavor, your gear is your life and it should be selected and maintained accordingly.

 Q: What means of communication is recommended?

 A: FRS (Family Radio Service) radios are recommended for on-mountain communication.
 FRS channel 1 is monitored for emergencies.
 CBs are no longer monitored.
 Satellite phones are also encouraged.

 Q: Do cell phones work on Mt.
 McKinley and Mt.
 Foraker?

 A: Sometimes.
 However, climbers are encouraged to bring an alternate form of communication in case of an emergency.
 On mountain cell phone coverage can change substantially year to year.
 In 2010 the only cell phones that worked were those of Matanuska Telephone Association, the local phone company.
 Reception was possible at 9,500 feet, at Windy Corner and in the 14,200-foot basin only.

 A: This really comes down to personal preference.
 Most climbers leave their floatation at Camp 3, (11,200 feet) and put on their crampons from there.
 It takes a very experienced skier to descend with a pack and sled.
 Snow shoes do provide adequate floatation and having either is far superior to none for safety on the glacier.